magsholes/Testing/_posts/2020-07-12-PepsiCo-Partners-Email-Redesign.markdown

 <a href="http://pepsicopartners.com/">PepsiCo Partners</a> is the go-to place for PepsiCo Foodservice customers to easily order products, submit equipment service requests, and stay up-to-date with the latest beverage trends.
 For 2020, PepsiCo Partners needed a content plan and cohesive style guide to establish a consistent look and feel across multiple communication channels.

 ---

 ### Style Guide

-Before our team could create any content, we needed a style guide to serve as the foundation.
-I developed these guidelines that included type treatment, iconography, colors, and more.
-This document proved instrumental in keeping all communications cohesive and on-brand.

 <div class="full-width">
         <img class="double" src="../../../../assets/images/PCP-Title.jpg" alt="PepsiCo Partners Content Style Guide" />